-Ramchand & Raval has successfully responded to many such RFEs, and published numerous articles on this topic.
-Our strategies have been successfully implemented by many companies to meet the H-1B visa requirements.
-Please subscribe to our newsletter for the latest in H-1B visa news.
+Ramchand & Raval has successfully responded to many H1B Specialty Occupation RFEs, and published numerous articles on this topic.
+Our strategies have been successfully implemented by companies to meet the H-1B visa requirements.

 Before responding to the Specialty Occupation RFE, you must be aware of the following issues that can determine your response strategy.
 Whether you are an H-1B visa holder filing an H1b transfer, H1b extension or a student going from F-1 to H-1B status, you should take special care to ensure you are aware of the following issues:

 1. Multiple Avenues

 There is more than one way to establish a job is a Specialty Occupation.
 Use as many as you can to increase the chances of an approval.